 Data quality initialization

-The data quality flags on the pixels are initialized.
-The pixel data quality flags are initialized based on detector specific reference files and designate permanent conditions that affect all groups for that pixel.
+Data quality flags on the pixels are initialized.
+The pixel data quality flags are initialized based on detector-specific calibration reference files and designate permanent conditions that affect all groups for that pixel.
 Examples of such flags are dead pixels, hot pixels (showing excess dark signal), and low quantum efficiency pixels.
-The group data quality flags are initialized to zero and designated conditions that only affect some groups for a pixel.
-Both the pixel and group flags are updated during subsequent pipeline steps as needed.
+The group data quality flags are initialized to zero, and these flags would be set if conditions occur that only affect some groups for a pixel.
+Both the pixel and group flags are updated during subsequent calibration pipeline steps as needed.

 The analog-to-digital (ADU) values for each group are checked for saturation.
-The saturation level is set by detector specific reference files.
+The saturation level is set by detector-specific calibration reference files.
 The group data quality flag is set if the DN value in the group is above the reference file set saturation level.

 The baseline version of this algorithm does not account for the case where not all of the frames in a group are saturated (some are and some are not).
 An optimal version of this algorithm that does account for this case is currently under investigation.